 Just showing up is smart but the question begged is just where should you show up?
 All entrepreneurs can tell you what market that they are targeting but the goal is to be at a networking function that has a room full of potential clients.

-All industries have associations that sponsor networking events that are ideal for a newcomer to easily meet with like-minded individuals.
+Fortunately. industries have associations that sponsor networking events that are ideal for a newcomer to easily meet with like-minded individuals.
 Most of these associations also have websites or social media sites so you get at least an idea of what they do.

 2. Invest in yourself